shadowfacts/fervor/endpoints.md

 ### `POST /api/v1/items/:id/read`
 Marks the Item with the given ID as read.

+Returns the modified Item object.

 ### `POST /api/v1/items/:id/unread`
 Marks the Item with the given ID as unread.

+Returns the modified Item object.

 ### `POST /api/v1/items/read`
 Marks all Items with the given IDs as read.